mehulj94/nookie/README.md

 - `cookies`: To read and remove cookies from websites
 - `<all_urls>`: To access cookie information across all websites
 - `tabs`: To get the current tab URL and reload the page
+- `activeTab`: To execute scripts for clearing localStorage

 ## Development

 The extension consists of three main files:

 - `manifest.json`: Extension configuration and permissions
-- `background.js`: Core logic for cookie deletion
+- `background.js`: Core logic for cookie and localStorage deletion
 - `icon/`: Directory containing extension icons

 ## Contributing